John Dickinson: Social and religious views

-Dickinson incorporated his learning and religious beliefs to counteract what he considered the mischief flowing from the perversion of history and applied them to its proper use according to his understanding.
+Dickinson incorporated his learning and religious beliefs to counteract what he considered the mischief flowing from the perversion of history and applied them to their proper use according to his understanding.
 His religiosity contributed heavily to his discernment of politics.
 Quakers disseminated their theologico-political thought aggressively and retained a significant measure of political influence.
 Dickinson's political thought, given his education and religion, was influential towards the founding of the United States.
 The political theory of Quakers was informed by their theology and ecclesiology, consequently Dickinson applied his religious beliefs and his belief in adhering to the letter of the law in his approach to the Constitution, referring to his historical knowledge as he did so.
 Quakers did use secular history as a guide for their political direction, and they considered scripture the most important historical source.

-Jane Calvert has argued that Dickinson was an early feminist, partly attributable to Quaker culture.
+Calvert has argued that Dickinson was an early feminist, partly attributable to Quaker culture.
 He believed that women were spiritually equal to men and deserved equal religious rights.
 Unlike many men of the era, Dickinson sought and took political counsel from women, particularly from his wife and his mother.
 Dickinson was also good friends with Quaker feminist Susanna Wright and corresponded with Catharine Macaulay and Mercy Otis Warren.
 He encouraged both Warren and Macaulay to continue writing.
 He bought books that detailed the lives of strong Quaker women.
 As a lawyer, Dickinson often defended poor women in court, including Rachel Francisco, a "free mollato" who had been charged with infanticide.
 In 1776, while drafting the Articles of Confederation, Dickinson proposed the first gender inclusive language in an American constitution.
 In the proposed religious liberty clause, he wrote "No person or persons in any Colony living peaceably under the Civil Government shall be molested or prejudiced in his or their [his or her] persons or Estate for his or her religious persuasion or Practise, nor be compelled to frequent or maintain or contribute to maintain any religious Worship, Place of Worship, or Ministry, contrary to his or her Mind."

 Almanac

-Delaware elections were held October 1 and members of the General Assembly took office on October 20 or the following weekday.
-The State Legislative Council was created in 1776, and its legislative councilmen served a three-year term.
+Delaware elections were held on October 1, and members of the General Assembly took office on October 20 or the following weekday.
+The State Legislative Council was created in 1776, and its members served a three-year term.
 Beginning in 1792, it was renamed the State Senate.
 State Assemblymen had a one-year term.
 The whole General Assembly chose the state president for a three-year term.

 Pennsylvania elections were also held in October.
 Assemblymen had a one-year term.
-The Pennsylvania Supreme Executive Council was created in 1776, and counsellors were popularly elected for three-year terms.
-A joint ballot of the Pennsylvania General Assembly and the Council chose the president from among the twelve counsellors for a one-year term.
+The Pennsylvania Supreme Executive Council was created in 1776, and counselors were popularly elected for three-year terms.
+A joint ballot of the Pennsylvania General Assembly and the Council chose the president from among the twelve counselors for a one-year term.
 Both assemblies chose the Continental Congressmen for a one-year term as well as the delegates to the Constitutional Convention, which convened in Philadelphia from May 25 to September 17, 1787.